pzim-devdata/tahoma/README.md

 # tahoma
-[UP TO DATE] This is a very easy API for controlling Somfy Tahoma's devices written in Python3, thanks to the pyoverkiz API.
-You just need a three-word input to control a device.
+[UP TO DATE] Tahoma is a simple API for controlling Somfy Tahoma devices using Python 3, thanks to the pyoverkiz API.
+With just a three-word input, you can control your devices.
-It was created with Tahoma but can also works with Somfy Connectivity Kit, Connexoon, Cozytouch
+It was initially created for Tahoma but also works with Somfy Connectivity Kit, Connexoon, and Cozytouch.

 ![Somfy](https://www.voletsdusud.com/wp-content/uploads/2018/04/logo-tahoma.jpg)